-EPA anticipates notification to successful applicants will be made via telephone or electronic or postal mail by Spring 2011.
+EPA anticipates notification to successful applicants will be made via telephone or electronic or postal mail by Spring 2013.
 The notification will be sent to the original signer of the proposal or the project contact listed in the proposal.
 This notification, which informs the applicant that its proposal has been selected and is being recommended for award, is not an authorization to begin work.
-The successful applicant must prepare a work plan and submit application forms, which must be approved by EPA, before the grant can officially be awarded.
+For example, if statutory funding or other issues are discovered during the award process that may affect the ability of EPA to make an award to an applicant.
+The successful applicant must also prepare a work plan and submit application forms, which must be approved by EPA, before the grant can officially be awarded.
 The award notice, signed by an EPA grants officer, is the authorizing document and will be provided through postal mail.
 The time between notification of selection and award of a grant can take up to 90 days or longer.